missionpinball/mpf-docs/tutorial/20_next_steps.rst

 * Try the :doc:`service cli </running/commands/service>` to debug all kinds of stuff
 * Configure your remaining :doc:`mechs </mechs/index>`.
 * Add more :doc:`game logic </game_logic/index>` (more modes)

+Video about how to structure your modes:

+.. youtube:: JLgeGBc03bM

+Video about developing your game without hardware:

+.. youtube:: 7XmIIhzEREk